traw/security-study-plan/api-security-study-plan.md

 - Workshop—vehicle workshop endpoints
 - Postgres—SQL Database
 - Mongo—NoSQL Database

+2. [VAmPI](https://github.com/erev0s/VAmPI): is a vulnerable API made with Flask and it includes vulnerabilities from the OWASP top 10 vulnerabilities for APIs.
+It was created as I wanted a vulnerable API to evaluate the efficiency of tools used to detect security issues in APIs.
+It includes a switch on/off to allow the API to be vulnerable or not while testing.
+This allows to cover better the cases for false positives/negatives.
+VAmPI can also be used for learning/teaching purposes.
+You can find a bit more details about the vulnerabilities in erev0s.com.

+  **Features**
+  - Based on OWASP Top 10 vulnerabilities for APIs.
+  - OpenAPI3 specs and Postman Collection included.
+  - Global switch on/off to have a vulnerable environment or not.
+  - Token-Based Authentication (Adjust lifetime from within app.py)

+  **List of Vulnerabilities**
+  - SQLi Injection
+  - Unauthorized Password Change
+  - Broken Object Level Authorization
+  - Mass Assignment
+  - Excessive Data Exposure through debug endpoint
+  - User and Password Enumeration
+  - RegexDOS (Denial of Service)
+  - Lack of Resources & Rate Limiting

 ## API Security Tools
 1. [Dastardly form Burp suite (free): Use it in CI/CD pipeline](https://portswigger.net/burp/documentation/dastardly/generic)